Touch the Sun (TV series): Premise

-The three of them end up travelling further into the cavern and discover an authentic Roman boat that was hidden centuries ago by a Roman poet.
-After some time, this secret of Peter and his friend's gets leaked and by morning the small town has turned into a hyped-up tourist destination.
-The children also find that their lives are turned upside down as they become celebrities, and this new status destroys any privacy that they had before.
-They are swept up in high pressure deals and witness their parents getting involved in crass commercial schemes.
-Before long, the three of them start to wish they'd never stumbled upon the boat at all.
+The three children explore the cavern further and discover an authentic Roman boat, hidden centuries ago by a Roman poet.
+After some time, their secret discovery is leaked, and the small town has quickly turned into a hyped-up tourist destination.
+The children's lives are turned upside down as they become celebrities, and this new status destroys any privacy they had before.
+They are swept up in high pressure deals and witness their parents becoming involved in crass commercial schemes.
+Before long, the three of them wish they'd never stumbled upon the boat at all.

-While all the commotion occurs, they continue to translate the Latin scrolls they found which starts to reveal unsettling information - the boat is cursed.
-It turns out that this Roman poet made a pact with the gods to ensure that anyone who came into contact with the boat would be punished.
-Peter, Margaret and Wayne start to think that what is happening to Gamma is the work of the curse.
-The kids devise a challenging plan to break the curse by fulfilling the Roman poet's pledge.
-With help from their Latin teacher, they throw the boat into the harbour where it vanishes into darkness and gets swallowed up by the sea under a sky filled with lightning.
+While all the commotion occurs, they continue to translate the Latin inscriptions they found.
+Unsettling information is soon revealed—the boat is cursed.
+They learn that the boat's owner made a pact with the gods to ensure that anyone who comes into contact with it would be punished.
+Peter, Margaret, and Wayne believe that what is happening in Gamma is the work of the curse, and they devise a challenging plan to break it by fulfilling the Roman poet's pledge.
+With help from their Latin teacher, they throw the boat into the harbour where it vanishes into darkness, swallowed up by the sea under a sky filled with lightning.

-The people of Gamma are shocked to their senses and come to realise the terrible impact this discovery has had on them.
-Peter, Margaret and Wayne resume their old happy lives, but are much more appreciative of the benefits of being normal kids in a normal town.
+The people of Gamma are shocked to their senses and realise the terrible impact the discovery of the boat has had on them.
+Peter, Margaret, and Wayne resume their former happy lives, and quickly appreciate the benefits of being normal kids in a normal town.